Skip to content

 This small tree or shrub can reach 10 m.
 It has very red and decorative bark, erect then spreading branches, dense and early foliage, flowering in large creamy white panicles.
 The foliage, dark green in summer, does not offer a very attractive color in fall.
 Its simple leaves are opposite, oval, deciduous, ample and acuminate, shiny green above, grayish below.
 Their underside may be slightly pubescent.
 The bisexual flowers are grouped in long, creamy-yellow panicles with a pleasant scent.
 Japanese lilacs bloom profusely from mid-June, about two weeks after other lilacs bloom.
 Plant it in full sun and with a clearance of 10 feet.

-IMPORTANT: We do not deliver trees 7' and taller!
-(Nursery pickup only).
-For best results, orders placed from now on will be delivered in the fall (except for nursery pickup).
+IMPORTANT: We do not deliver trees 7 ft and taller!
+(Nursery pickup only). • SPRING DELIVERIES HAVE ENDED.
+All new orders will be delivered in Fall 2026.

 Shopping Cart